yamin-shihab/study-notes/grade_7/english_language_arts.md

 * A caption speaks directly to the reader and is frequently under, above, or beside comic panels.
 * Emanata are text or icons that represent what's going on inside a character's mind.
   * Examples include: "?", "ZZZ", a light bulb, or "@&$%!#$".
-* Labels are written on characters to identify who is who or what a group is.
+* Labels are written on characters to identify who's who or what a group is.
   * They are frequently used in political cartoons to identify groups.
 * Narratory blocks are rectangles or squares that convey special information to the reader.
 * Signs are written onto objects to identify an object or show more information about something.